 - The Bakewell Urban District Council was established in 1894.

-- In 1903 the hamlet of Holme was transfered from Great Longstone parish to this civil parish.
+- In 1903 the hamlet of Holme was transferred from Great Longstone parish to this civil parish.

 - You may contact the Bakewell Town Council regarding civic or political issues, but they are NOT staffed to do family history lookups for you.